JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 }
 ```

-In the code above, we wrote `else if` followed by another condition in a set of parenthesis, and between the curly bracers we wrote the code we want to execute `if` the condition resolves to `true`.
+In the code above, we wrote `else if` followed by another condition in a set of parentheses, and between the curly bracers we wrote the code we want to execute `if` the condition resolves to `true`.

 Our program flow will be as follows: